 25.01 "Casual Illness" means an illness that causes an Employee to be absent from duty for a period of three (3) consecutive workdays or less.

 25.02 Employees are expected to arrange medically related appointments in a way that minimizes the amount of time away from work.
-However, where appointments cannot be made outside of normal hours of work, Employees may use casual illness leave for time off for the purposes of attending a dental, physiotherapy, optical or for a medical appointment provided they have received prior authorization from their Employer or his designate.
+However, where appointments cannot be made outside of normal hours of work, Employees may use casual illness leave for time off for the purposes of attending a dental, physiotherapy, optical or for a medical appointment provided they have received prior authorization from their supervisor.

-25.03 An Employee in each calendar year shall be eligible for a maximum of twelve (12) work days of casual illness leave with pay on a pro-rata basis.
-Each day or portion of a day of casual illness used including illness within the immediate family, within a year of service, shall be deducted from the remaining Casual Leave entitlement for that year of service.
+25.03 An Employee in each calendar year shall be eligible for a maximum of twelve (12) workdays of Casual Illness leave with pay on a pro-rata basis.
+Each day or portion of a day of Casual Illness used including illness within the immediate family, within a year of service, shall be deducted from the remaining Casual Leave entitlement for that year of service.

 25.04 An Employee may be required to provide proof of casual illness or absenteeism related to illness, satisfactory to the Employer upon request.